This is the 29th question in the series: “Anti-adoption month: 30 answers to 30 questions on adoption” [link].

 Answer: No. Categorically, no. It is completely invalid, because the metaphor is not a natural one, meaning it requires great leaps of logic to make it.
 Furthermore, it is fabricated after the fact, and by those wholly invested in such an outcome.
 Finally, it is selective in its comparison which is based in unequal references, meaning it takes similar concepts and equates them while ignoring the disingenuousness of such matching.
 For example, a woman “waiting” for nine months for the gestation of the child who is physically part of her cannot be given equivalence to the “waiting” for a bureaucratic process to take place that also “delivers” a child.
 There are much more dissimilarities here than things similar.

-Furthermore, given the common background historically speaking of both slavery and adoption as institutions of human trafficking, I mean this to be read absolutely seriously.
-Such an egregious comparison is needed to show the invalidity of the resulting analogy, while simultaneously revealing the self-aggrandizing intentions of the one invoking it.
+The common background historically speaking of both slavery and adoption as institutions of human trafficking provides a more-valid counter to such an egregious comparison.
+This reveals the invalidity of the resulting analogy, while simultaneously pointing out the self-aggrandizing intentions of the one invoking it.
 That the author of this dreck might allow pride in her feeble attempt at a creative writing analogy outweigh the consequences of positing such a disturbing trope speaks volumes as to where she is coming from in terms of morals and ethics.
 That it should be received with thanks and gratitude reveals to us the depths of depravity that adoption sinks us to as a society and as human beings.

 The metaphor of adoption to pregnancy is loathsome, insulting, misogynist, and disgusting on all levels.